sixnathan/constellations/README.md

 1. test a clear board.
 2. for a valid board:
    - if board = valid, halve the number of symbols.
-   - if board = valid, return to step 2. if board = invalid, restore half of the symbols you erased, check validity, and see which subsection demonstrated the rule. remove half of the other symbols on the board, while checking validity and repeating this process.
+   - if board = valid, return to step 2. if board = invalid, restore half of the symbols you erased, check validity, and see which subsection toggled the rule. remove half of the other symbols on the board, while checking validity and repeating this process.
 3. when i found the fewest-symbol example of the rule, i'd permute each element to find out what parameters it considered: colours, symbol type, adjacency, alignment in rows/columns, and form a hypothesis on what the rule was.
 4. with the rule, i'd create valid/invalid boards to test. with my final hypothesis, i'd adjust each invalid example board given to us according to the rule and correct them. if they stayed invalid, i'd continue testing.

-this would be used if it was easier for the board to be valid than invalid. if not, then just swap out valid for invalid in the above algorithm.
+this would be used if it was easier for the board to be valid than invalid. if not, then just swap out valid for invalid in the algo above.

 this explanation is quite convoluted, and i don't think this method always works.